 The Company strictly complies with the waste management laws of each country where it operates and adheres to the 4Rs waste management strategy: reduce, reuse, recycle, and recovery, to lessen the environmental impact of waste disposal.
 In 2021, the Company strengthened waste management in the production process through the waste management policy and manual to minimize waste in the production process.
-The Company has developed data collection standard to be aligned with GRI 306 (2020) which covers waste generation to disposal.
+The Company has developed data collection standard to be aligned with GRI 306 (2020), which covers waste generation to disposal.
 The Company has achieved the target of zero hazardous waste to landfills, and 100% of the ash and synthetic gypsum were reused and recycled in the power business.
-Although there are some hazardous to landfills for mining business.
-This has been done in compliance with the law by licensed companies.
+Although some hazardous wastes in the mining business are disposed of in landfills, this has been done in compliance with the law by licensed companies.
 Landfills are located in government-designated areas and properly managed.
 However, the Company plans to reduce the amount of hazardous waste going to landfills and reuse it according to the 4Rs principle.